My Approach to Helping

 1) Please check the "Concerns & Issues" list to make sure that your issues are listed.

-2) I am not on any insurance panels although you may qualify for "out-of-network" reimbursement; check with your insurance company.
-If you don't have insurance, we can discuss some fee adjustment.
+2) With the exception of Empire BCBS, I am not on any insurance panels although you may qualify for "out-of-network" reimbursement.
+Check with your insurance company.

 3) I'm sometimes asked if I'm willing to see someone every other week.
-My experience is that for the therapy to be effective, we have to start with a minimum of weekly sessions.
-After at least 6-8 months, we can reevaluate.
+My experience is that for the therapy to be effective, we have to start with a minimum of weekly sessions for least 6-8 months.
+After that, we can reevaluate.

 4) Presently, I have more daytime than evening hours available.